linuxfoundation/lf-podcast/README.md

 # Linux Foundation Community Podcasts

-Listen to [A New Model for Technical Training, with Clyde Seepersad](docs/podcasts/new-model-training.mdx) and the latest episodes from The Linux Foundation ["The Untold Stories of Open Source"](https://untold-stories-of-open-source.captivate.fm/spotify) podcast below.
+Listen to [Waiting for the SBOM to Drop, with Allan Friedman](docs/podcasts/waiting-for-sbom.mdx) and the latest episodes from The Linux Foundation ["The Untold Stories of Open Source"](https://untold-stories-of-open-source.captivate.fm/spotify) podcast below.

 ## Clyde Seepersad Spotlight